 In Virginia, loved ones of deceased workers may qualify for death benefits under Virginia Code Section 65.2-512.
 To qualify for benefits, the survivor must be:

 Much like regular workers’ compensation benefits, an application for benefits is necessary.
 The complex nature of the application process compels many survivors to hire an attorney.
 At CHASENBOSCOLO, we understand what you are going through and your delicate situation.
 Our team will help you through the legal process to resolve the case so that you and your family can get the benefits you need and find closure.

 Here’s how a typical appeal could work:

-Injured workers are given two (2) years to file their claim in order to qualify for compensation..
+Injured workers are given two (2) years to file their claim in order to qualify for compensation.

 Employers must file notice with the Virginia Workers’ Compensation Commission within ten (10) days of the worker’s injury detailing the accident.